-Julie also works as a lime and historic building consultant and teaches skills for the lime trades for Lime Producers, the Princes Foundation, The New Royal Botanic Gardens in Jordan to name a few.
-She has made contributions to English Heritages now book – 'Mortars, Renders & Plasters, Adam Weismann & Katy Bryces 'Using Natural Finishes.'
+Julie works as a lime and historic building consultant and has taught lime trade skills for Ty Mawr Lime, the SPAB, the Princes Foundation and The New Royal Botanic Gardens in Jordan.
+She has made contributions to English Heritage’s publication ‘Mortars, Renders & Plasters’ and Adam Weismann & Katy Bryce’s ‘Using Natural Finishes.’

 Julie manages the Lime Repair Team who are multi-skilled, experienced in the heritage trade and have a good deal of enthusiasm for and understanding of historic buildings.

 Dear Mr Smith,

 The work on my house is almost finished and I write to say how very pleased I am with it.
 From the minute Lime Repair started work in November I have been able to relax and know that everything would be alright.
 They are superb workpeople and the work is done to a very high standard.
 The men have been respectful and considerate and I recommend them highly.

 One of the things about which I am grateful is that I have been kept informed all the way and Julie has been responsible for this.
 Thank you Mr Smith for appointing them.

 Alan – Church Lane, Timsbury 2017

 “The advice, care and quality of work undertaken by Lime repair has been outstanding.
 They clearly have the client’s best interests at heart.
 They clearly know how to translate those wishes into practical results in the difficult technical environment of old stone walled buildings.
 They have restored the ground floor of my early 18th century cottage beautifully: revealing timbers; eradicating all trace of damp and putting it back, as far as possible, to its original condition.
 It now breathes properly and looks marvellous.”